theronchaplin/SecurityAudit/README.md

  ### [YouTube Demonstration](https://youtu.be/URL)

 <h2>Description</h2>

-This scenario was completed during the Google Cybersecurity Certificate Program and is based on a fictional company:
+<p>This scenario was completed during the Google Cybersecurity Certificate Program and is based on a fictional company:</p>

 Botium Toys is a small U.S. business that develops and sells toys.
 The business has a single physical location, which serves as their main office, a storefront, and warehouse for their products.
 However, Botium Toy’s online presence has grown, attracting customers in the U.S. and abroad.
 As a result, their information technology (IT) department is under increasing pressure to support their online market worldwide.